 For dogs, the best medicine is plenty of exercise.
 Step in as the dog’s walking buddy, hire a dog walker to take him for a run and practice obedience lessons or tricks with him daily.
 Get some puzzle toys to help him stay occupied during the day.

 “The more you can increase things that are both familiar but stimulating to the dog, and the more physical exercise, the more endorphin release you can provide, and that’s all good,” says animal behaviorist Mary Lee Nitschke, Ph.D., professor of psychology at Linfield College in Portland, Ore.
 Your pet can also take comfort from the scent of his pal.
 Give him a T-shirt or other inexpensive piece of clothing that’s been worn by your child or a spouse who’s traveling.
 The familiar smell will help him to chill out.

 Cats can benefit from similar efforts.
 As much as possible, try to keep their routine the same.

-If you have a student who will be off to college in the next year or two, now is the time to start preparing your pets for his absence.• Get the animal used to walks or playtimes from other family members.
+If you have a student who will be off to college in the next year or two, now is the time to start preparing your pets for his absence.

 The penalty for stealing a pet just got a lot higher in New York.
 The maximum fine is now $1,000 (and/or six months imprisonment), up from $200, a rate set in 1970.
 Describing pet theft as a particularly heartless offense, Gov. Andrew Cuomo said, “Increasing the penalties for stealing or harming dogs, cats and other animals is an important way that we can crack down on this crime.”
 The penalty applies to anyone who removes a collar or identification; entices, seizes or harasses a pet being held or led; or transports an animal with the intent of killing or selling him.